benapetr/programming-guidelines/README.md

 There is no best coding style, everyone prefers something else.
 I will add some examples for various languages later, but for now I would like to point out the important stuff:
 * Every project should follow some coding style for each programming language it contains
 * This project style should be adhered to within whole project and shouldn't be mixed with any other styles

+# Documentation
+Undocumented code is just a bug waiting for removal.
+If anything is not documented, it shouldn't exist.
+Every single API and feature needs to be documented somehow.

+Nobody cares about your code if it's not documented.